Canon M100 vs Sony A7S II

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M100 lacks such a headphone port.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
+Both the M100 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The A7S II was replaced by the Sony A7S III, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.